Questions? Karen has answers!

-You can pay by the class, or you can buy a card good for either eight or sixteen lessons, at a discounted rate.
-For current fees, see the classes page.
+You can pay by the class, or you can buy a card good for either eight or sixteen lessons at a discounted rate.
+Payment is by cash or cheque; for current fees, see the classes page.
 Class cards don’t expire; they’re good until you’ve used up all the classes on them.

 What should I wear?

 Whatever you wear, make sure it’s comfortable!
 On your upper body, a short top or dance bra is fine.
 If you’re not comfortable exposing your belly, wear a clingy t-shirt so you can see what your belly is doing.
 This helps in learning some of the abdominal moves.
 On your lower body, wear either stretchy pants or a skirt.
 This should have a low enough waistline that your abdomen has full mobility, or have a waistband that you can roll down.

 It’s helpful to wear something around your hips to emphasize the movement.
 A bellydance coin belt or a fringed scarf is perfect.

 We normally dance in bare feet; however, if you prefer you can wear socks or a pair of soft slippers.
 Stiff-soled shoes are pretty much impossible to bellydance in.